charnley/eink-art-gallery/services/canvas_coordinator/readme.md

 ## TODO

-- Fix the esphome, so it is clean
-- Fix the esphome, so it doesn't loop on error:
-    - Display error msg and sleep
+- Fix the esphome, so it doesn't loop on error, display error msg and sleep